 Decision Request Deadline Progress and follow-up action Status COVID-19 on UNICEF funding streams in terms of both volume and quality with regard to the extent and thematic focus of the earmarking of funds, taking into account the funding compact; Para 16: Notes with appreciation the efficiency gains and the relative increase in the programmatic budget, while noting the need to continue to ensure the highest quality of programming and requesting UNICEF to ensure adequate investments in corresponding development effectiveness activities.
-Completed Sec ond regular session, 8-11 September 2020 2020/14 Working methods Para 1: Takes note with appreciation of the joint paper with concrete proposals for rearranged annual workplans of the Executive Boards for 2021, prepared by the secretariats of the Executive Boards of the United Nations Development Programme, the United Nations Population Fund, the United Nations Office for Project Services, the United Nations Children's Fund and the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women); Para 2: Approves the proposed shift in items among formal sessions, which seeks to reduce the workload of the second regular session: · Para 2: Approves the proposed shift in items · Completed
+Completed Sec ond regular session, 8-11 September 2020 2020/14 Working methods Para 1: Takes note with appreciation of the joint paper with concrete proposals for rearranged annual workplans of the Executive Boards for 2021, prepared by the secretariats of the Executive Boards of the United Nations Development Programme, the United Nations Population Fund, the United Nations Office for Project Services, the United Nations Children's Fund and the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women); Para 2: Approves the proposed shift in items among formal sessions, which seeks to reduce the workload of the second regular session; regular session, Para 3: Requests the secretariat to ensure that sufficient time is allotted to each session of the Executive Board and each of their items as well as to the respective informal consultations to enable the Executive Board to exercise its oversight function.
+The Office of the Secretary of the Executive Board has instructed UNICEF presenters and other speakers to make their presentations and comments as clear and succinct as possible during the plenary meetings at each of the sessions.
+In addition, the interventions by UNICEF presenters have been systematically timed, to allow for increased time within the sessions for engagement and interactions between the Member States and the secretariat.
+Completed Para 3: Requests the secretariat to ensure that sufficient time is allotted to each session of the Executive Board and each of their items as well as to the respective informal consultations to enable the Executive Board to exercise its oversight UNICEF presenters and other speakers to make their presentations and comments as clear and succinct as possible during the plenary meetings at each of the sessions.
+In addition, the interventions by UNICEF presenters have been systematically timed, to allow for increased time within the sessions for engagement and interactions between the Member Completed